deadlydog/deadlydog.github.io/_posts/2021-07-17-Master-the-Windows-copy-paste-clipboard.md

 #### Quick Paste Keyboard tab

 On the `Quick Paste Keyboard` tab you'll find tons of configurable hotkeys.
-The ones I want to mention are `Paste Position 1` - `Paste Position 10`, as these allow you to quickly select one of the first 10 items using the keyboard when you're in Ditto.
+The ones I want to mention are `Paste Position 1` - `Paste Position 10`, as these allow you to quickly select one of the first 10 clips using the keyboard when you're in Ditto.
 This can save you from reaching for the mouse and having to click on the clip you want to select.

 ![Ditto Options Quick Paste Keyboard Tab Screenshot](/assets/Posts/2021-07-17-Master-the-Windows-copy-paste-clipboard/DittoOptionsQuickPasteKeyboardTabScreenshot.png)